 In the last blog we talked about compassion fatigue which is the emotional residue or strain of exposure to working with those suffering from the consequences of traumatic events.
 It differs slightly from burnout but can co-exist.
 Compassion Fatigue can occur due to exposure on one case or can be due to a “cumulative” level of trauma.
 Burnout is a cumulative process, marked by emotional exhaustion and withdrawal associated with increased workload and institutional stress, NOT trauma related.
+In this blog, we’ll go over a few tips for nurses that can help them avoid burnout.

 Even Mother Teresa understood compassion fatigue and burnout as she would ensure a mandatory year off for her nuns, every 4-5 years to allow them to heal from the effects of their care-giving work.
 It would be nice if that policy could be adapted into the health care setting today as it may decrease the turnover and burnout rate that is influencing all areas of care today.